rubyforgood/casa/LINUX_SETUP.md

 Assuming the use of the 192.168.33.10 address specified above, you will be able to access the running Rails server from the guest os as `192.168.33.10:3000`.

+#### Editing Files on the VM

+To edit files on the Vagrant VM, you can use `vim`, which will already be installed.
+In addition, you can use any editor on your host OS that is capable of editing files over SSH.
+You can start looking into this [here](https://code.visualstudio.com/docs/remote/ssh-tutorial).
+The IP address will be the one you just specified in the Vagrantfile.

 ## Linux Development Environment Installation